Classical evolution in quantum systems: Summary, discussion, and conclusion

+In summary, we devised a methodology to describe classical dynamics in quantum systems.
+This was achieve by deriving equations of motions from first principles which confine the evolution of a system to a classical domain.
+This approach further allowed us to compare the quantum dynamics with its classical counterpart for the purpose of identifying quantum properties in the system's propagation in time.
+In contrast to simple input-output relations, our technique is not limited to the initial and final point in time and, in fact, renders it possible to monitor the quantum or classical character of a process over the continuum of its duration.
+Moreover, our framework applies to a rather general family of classically motivated concepts, as we demonstrated with several examples.

-In summary, we devised a technique to describe the classical evolution of quantum systems.
-This allows us to compare the quantum dynamics with the classically predicted behavior for identifying nonclassical properties in time.
-Based on Hamilton's equations, we derived the equations of motions for the parameters which characterize the set of classical states under study.
-Consequently, the solutions are confined to those classical states for all times.
-Whenever the actual quantum dynamics is incompatible with the classical behavior, the quantum nature of the evolution is verified.
-To demonstrate the broad applicability, different applications were studied.
+Based on the fundamental principle of least action, which applies to any physical systems and dynamics which include general constraints, we derived our equations of motions for the parameters which characterize a given set of classical states.
+Consequently, the solutions of our equations of motion are confined to the manifold of classical states for all times.
+Whenever the actual quantum dynamics differs from the classical behavior, the quantum nature of the process is verified.
+We also showed how our approach naturally extends to mixed classical states and how it enables us to derive Newton's second law from a quantum-physical Schr\"odinger-type equation.

+To even further underline the power of our framework, we considered several examples with relevance in physics.

-Firstly, we analyzed the notion of nonclassicality in terms of coherent states to study processes in nonlinear quantum optics.
+In our first example, we analyzed processes in nonlinear quantum optics.
 We demonstrated that our classical equations of motion and the quantum-physical Heisenberg equations formally share the same structure.
-However, their solutions exhibit distinguishing features.
-This was shown by analyzing the propagation in a Kerr medium.
-For the classical and quantum dynamics, we compared states which are initially classical or nonclassical to separate initial nonclassicalities from quantum features due to the quantum evolution.
+However, their solutions exhibit distinguishing features, which are not accessible with other methods which approximate a classical dynamics, such as mean field approximations.
+Specifically, this was shown by analyzing the propagation in a Kerr medium.
+Using our technique, we were able to compared and clearly discriminate nonclassicality of the initial states and quantum features which are a result of the quantum evolution itself.